jarvelov/vue-form-json-schema/docs/README.md

 # Vue Form JSON Schema

 > A [JSON schema](json-schema.org) based form generator without any fields!

-Use any HTML element or Vue component!
+##### Use any Vue component or HTML element!

-There are no prebuilt components for you to puzzle your form together with.
-Instead ***any Vue component or HTML element*** which can emit an event can be used with this form generator.
+There are *no prebuilt components* for you to puzzle your form together with.
+Instead you can use any component or element which emits and event, custom or native.

 > Note that essentially all Vue components that uses `v-model` emits an `input` (or similar) event.
 [See Vue's guide for more info](https://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events)